uvaai/dpl/_schedules/1 Fall 2022/syllabus.md

 clear variable names, adding comments and adding whitespace to separate blocks of code can all help to make your code more readable.

-Throughout the modules more design and style concepts will be explained.
-You are expected to apply these concepts in your code from that point onward.

-If you've completed the entire module and your code produces the correct output, your grade starts at 6.
+If you've completed the entire assignment and your code produces the correct output, your grade starts at 6.
 The remainder of your grade is then determined as follows: